LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

             return 0;
          }

-.. note :: **Exception.** If multiple return points actually fit well into the
+.. note:: **Exception.** If multiple return points actually fit well into the
           logical structure of some code, they **may** be used.
 For example, a routine may contain extended if/else conditional logic with several "if-else" clauses.
 If needed, the code may be more clear if